Timeless-zfqi/AS-DMF-framework/README.md

 You can run this module in _Data pre-processing.ipyn_.
 Details are shown below:
 1.Dataset
-We use the open source CTU-13 botnet dataset.[CTU-13](https://www.stratosphereips.org/datasets-ctu13 “CTU-13”)
+We use the open source [CTU-13](https://www.stratosphereips.org/datasets-ctu13 "CTU-13") botnet dataset.

 2.How to merge pacp packets?
 You need to execute the following command from the command line: